cjam/react-native-spotify-remote/README.md

 ![iOS Framework Search paths](.screenshots/ios-framework-searchpaths.png);

+##### Troubleshooting

+`'React/RCTConvert.h' file not found` might be due to a build dependency issue where `RNSpotifyRemote` is being built *before* `React`.
+Try adding `React` as an explicit dependency of the `RNSpotifyRemote` target/project in XCode.
+Otherwise, Cocoapods should solve this for you.

 ## Auth Callback

 In order to support the callback that you will get from the Spotify App you will need to add a url handler to your app.